Cary Siress is a Senior Researcher in Territorial Organization at the Singapore-ETH Centre (SEC) Future Cities Laboratory, based in Singapore.

 His PhD The Urban Unconscious: Mediating the Psyche and the City in the Twentieth Century examined the impact of psychoanalytic theory on the urban discourses of Aldo Rossi, Peter Eisenman, and Rem Koolhaas.

-He is co-author of Mirroring Effects: On the Political Economy of Territory (Ruby Press, 2014), which examines how urban territory is produced in different cities of the world according to the entanglement of political and economic policies at various scales.
+He is co-author of Mirroring Effects: Tales of Territory (Ruby Press, 2018), which analyses prevalent political and economic practices concerning environment-making in the contemporary world and Mirroring Effects: On the Political Economy of Territory (Ruby Press, 2014), which examines how urban territory is produced in different cities of the world according to the entanglement of political and economic policies at various scales.